Swiss-Polar-Institute/data-management-guidance/documentation/file_formats.md

 ### How to choose a file format

-Depending on the type of files under considertation, there will be many choices of file format to use, but for the reasons described above, file formats should be [@thelibrariesofthemassachusettsinstituteoftechnologyFileFormatsLongterm; @dataoneDocumentStoreDataa]:
+Depending on the type of files under consideration, there will be many choices of file format to use, but for the reasons described above, file formats should be [@thelibrariesofthemassachusettsinstituteoftechnologyFileFormatsLongterm; @dataoneDocumentStoreDataa]:

 * an open and documented standard
 * commonly used by the research community (where possible)